 Spark Streaming is an extension of core Spark that enables scalable, high-throughput, fault-tolerant processing of data streams.
-Spark Streaming receives input data streams and divides the data into batches called DStreams.
+Spark Streaming receives input data streams called Discretized Streams (DStreams), which are essentially a continuous series of RDDs.
 DStreams can be created either from sources such as Kafka, Flume, and Kinesis, or by applying operations on other DStreams.
-Every input DStream is associated with a Receiver, which receives the data from a source and stores it in executor memory.

-For detailed information on Spark Streaming, see Spark Streaming Programming Guide.
+For detailed information on Spark Streaming, see Spark Streaming Programming Guide in the Apache Spark documentation.